pkardas/notes/books/ddia.md

 - can be compressed better, thus often produce smaller files on disk
 - lower storage overheads
 - compaction process can sometimes interfere with the performance of ongoing reads and writes
-- if throughput is high and compaction is not configured carefully, compaction might not keep up with with the rate of incoming writes
+- if throughput is high and compaction is not configured carefully, compaction might not keep up with the rate of incoming writes

 B-trees are so old, and so well optimised so that they can deliver good, consistent performance for many workloads.